cloud-elements/devportal/docs/elements/woocommerce-rest/woocommerce-rest-create-instance.md

 Use the `/instances` endpoint to authenticate with {{page.heading}} and create an element instance.

-__Note__: An Element token is returned upon successful execution of this API.
-Retain the token for all subsequent requests involving this element instance.
+{% include note.html content="An Element token is returned upon successful execution of this API.
+Retain the token for all subsequent requests involving this element instance. " %}

 The `/instances` API call includes: